BernardZhao/docs/internal/about.md

 To be able to do this, we are always aiming to secure more resources to fully meet the needs of everyone in the campus community.
-Our primary resources are our GNU/Linux workstations and servers, entirely administered by [[student volunteers|doc staff]].
+Our primary resources are our GNU/Linux workstations and servers, entirely administered by [student volunteers](/docs/staff).
 These resources are located within our computing lab on the ground floor of MLK Student Union.

 To help people explore the field of computing and educate them about the